-Between 1993 and 2002, only 25 percent of new degree programs received support with funds appropriated by the General Assembly for new degree programs.
-This request proposes a more equitable and cost-effective approach to the funding of new academic degree programs-one that would provide start-up support for a greater number of programs and place greater responsibility on the institutions for meeting enrollment projections for new programs.
+Between 1993 and 2002, only 25 percent of new degree programs received support with funds appropriated by the General Assembly.
+This request proposes a more equitable and cost-effective approach to the funding of new academic degree programs one that would provide start-up support for a greater number of programs and place greater responsibility on the institutions for meeting enrollment projections for new programs.
 Under UNC's student credit hour funding model, enrollment growth funds would provide sufficient financial support for the new program once it enrolls the full complement of students projected.
 The majority of new programs, however, initially have substantial personnel and equipment expenses and don't reach full enrollment until the fourth year.
 In recognition of these conditions, this request proposes a recurring appropriation of \$600,000 for 2005-06, with an additional appropriation of \$300,000 in recurring funds for 2006-07.
+Representing the first phase in a series of appropriations in future biennia, this support would produce a permanent revolving fund to provide start-up funds for new programs.
+Institutions would receive allocations from this fund for no more than three years, after which the new program would be expected to be self-supporting from enrollment growth funds.
+The funding would then become available for other institutions to support the development of additional new programs.

 2e.
-Meeting Critical Needs in Health Care (\$15,706,416 in 2005-06, \$15,661,491 in 2006-07)
+Meeting Critical Needs in Health Care (\$18,535,823 in 2005-06, \$17,120,305 in 2006-07)

 UNC Health Initiative.
 Launched in July 2004 with start-up funds from Blue Cross Blue Shield of North Carolina, the initiative is creating collaborations among experts on multiple UNC campuses and community health-improvement efforts across the state.
 Its immediate goals include increasing public awareness about prominent health problems (and their solutions) and linking University health experts with the county-based Healthy Carolinians partnerships.
-Funding is requested to support the initiative's infrastructure, facilitate faculty collaborations with the communities, and produce and broadcast UNC-TV programming and outreach activities. (\$200,000 - \$200,000)
+Funding is requested to support the initiative's infrastructure, facilitate faculty collaborations with the communities, and produce and broadcast UNC-TV programming and outreach activities.
+In September 2005 the initiative plans to seek multimillion dollar funding from several foundations.

 Area Health Education Centers (AHEC).
 The AHEC request includes six critical areas that fulfill its mandate to prepare a workforce that delivers high-quality healthcare to all North Carolinians.
 These initiatives are being developed and expanded at a time of reduced federal funding for health professions' education.
 The historic partnership between state and federal funds has been seriously tested, as hospitals and other healthcare institutions reduce their support for training because of reductions in Medicare and other federal programs.
-Additional state funds are critical to sustain existing programs and develop new high-priority areas. (\$3,731,506 - \$3,731,506)
+Additional state funds are critical to sustain existing programs and develop new high-priority areas.